 Americana - So broad that it is difficult to describe what I am looking for but primarily 20th century American artifacts.
 Particularly the hand made, folk-y, machine oriented, motorcycle/airplane/hot rod oriented.
 Less interested in Boston and New England furniture.
 More interested in handmade, well made items.
 Not rusty primitives, per se.
 Trench art.
 The best stuff can't be explained, it is known when seen and not before.

-Paintings and Art - Always buying art, paintings, photographs.
-Even more difficult to describe particular interests than the Americana section.
-Animals, plein air, paintings of California/West/National Parks/desert, forest fires, scientific matters, portraits, WPA/machines.
-It seems ridiculous to saw landscapes and still lives, but, I buy those.
+Old Paintings and Photos - California/West/National Parks/desert, forest fires, scientific matters, portraits, WPA/machines.
+It seems ridiculous to say that I buy landscapes and still lives, but, I buy those.
 Don't buy most.
 Buy some.
 The good ones.
 Not the bad ones.

 Vintage Clothing - pre-1990 t-shirts, denim, Cowachin sweaters, old Western, camping/hunting, biker club colors, early university shirts/sweaters "wanna buy a duck?
 23 skidoo" style, Pendleton clothing and blankets, old Abercrombie & Fitch, LL Bean, Red Wing, motorcycle and hot rod clothing, old work/miner clothing.
 Early skateboard/surf clothing - Val Surf, OP, Lightning Bolt, Sims, Kryptonics, Vision, Peralta.

-Laboratory, industrial, military furniture and accessories - this could include incubators, workbenches, cabinets, desks, interesting microscopes.
+Laboratory, Industrial, Military Furniture and Accessories - this could include incubators, workbenches, cabinets, desks, interesting microscopes.

 Kerr's Sport Shop, Beverly Hills - Kerr's was a passion of my youth and I would be interested in seeing photos of Kerr's, brochures, catalogs, gun lists, etc. as well as buying Kerr's products.
 As previously mentioned, my Hunter S. Thompson style patchwork jacket is from Kerr's.